emmercm/www/src/blog/_flatline.md

 ---

-When (not if) your service dies, will you know?
+When (not _if_) your service dies, will you know?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1OTgyNTE0MCwtMTQzMjE3Mjc5Ml19
+eyJoaXN0b3J5IjpbNjk0MjQwMTgsLTM1OTgyNTE0MCwtMTQzMj
+E3Mjc5Ml19
 -->